 The easiest way to get around Koh Samui is to rent a motorbike either through your hotel or through one of the smaller shops around town.
 The island is flat and the roads are good so you’ll have no trouble getting around on a bike.

 We love Zazen Boutique Resort & Spa because it is a smaller resort so you’ll receive a more personalized level of service by the incredible staff.
 Plus the property is gorgeous, the rooms are large and comfortable, and the location is close to some of the best bars and restaurants on the island!

 If you want to splurge on a luxurious resort during your stay on Koh Samui Island, then you’ll definitely want to book a few nights at SALA Samui Choengmon Beach!
 You’ll love your own private balcony surrounded by lush gardens, and the open-air bathrooms are incredibly unique!

 From Koh Samui you’ll want to catch a flight back to Bangkok to head home.
 It’s been a busy two weeks in Thailand and no doubt you’ll need to catch up on some sleep!

 We hope this 2-week itinerary helps you plan your Thailand vacation!

 Planning a trip to Thailand?
-Check out our favorite travel guides!
+Check out our favorite books and travel guides!